 CDBG Program Administration and activities designated as "Public Services" are subject to statutory expenditure limits.
 The Public Services limit is 15% of the grant plus prior year program income.
 The Program Administration limit is 20% of the grant plus current year program income.
+2025 Program Administration funds may be used for startup planning and administrative costs of future grant years (24 CFR 570.200(g)(3).
 Annual activity budgets will be within these limits.
-CDBG awards between 2020 and 2024 may be greater or less than what is projected.
-Contingency Funds of \$9,768 are held in contingency for issues which may arise during the program year.
-Contingency funds will be used as necessary for any of the activities listed in the plan except program administration.
+CDBG awards between 2025 and 2029 may be greater or less than what is projected.

-- Reductions to estimated program income will first reduce the contingency account established within the plan.
-If the reduction exceeds the contingency account, home rehabilitation activities will be reduced, or the City may conduct a plan amendment after public notification. - Program income received that exceeds the revenue forecast will be used to conduct additional home rehabilitation loans, or the City may conduct a plan amendment after public notification. - Funds allocated to home rehabilitation projects not underway by June 30 of the program year may be redirected to blight removal activities. - Fluctuations greater than 25% of activity budgets will require a plan amendment with a 30-day public comment period.
+- Reductions to estimated program income or grant award will first reduce the Acquisition activity.
+If the reduction exceeds the acquisition activity, the City may conduct a plan amendment in accordance with the City of Moorhead's Citizen Participation Plan. - Revenue received that exceeds estimated program income or a grant award more than estimated will be applied to home rehabilitation loans, or the City may conduct a plan amendment in accordance with the City of Moorhead's Citizen Participation Plan. - Funds allocated to home rehabilitation projects not underway by June 30 of the program year may be redirected to blight removal activities.